rinick/hashdown/README.md

 Of course, you can write things on blog and share the link.
 But HashDown link does it in a very different way

 * The encoding and decoding are 100% done in client side javascript, our server never know your text. the url hash (what's after #) is never sent to the network.
-* When the server is down, you can still decode the content from the url if you find any  HashDown mirror site or an offline version of HashDown tool.
+* When the server is down, you can still decode the content from the url if you can find any HashDown mirror site or an offline version of HashDown tool.
 * You can use a password to protect your content.

-#### Shortener
+#### Url Shortener
 Url shortener works great with HashDown link, like this: http://goo.gl/Oz9MJu

-But if the url shortener service is shutdown or blocked by govermenent or ISP, people will no longer be able to access it.
+But if the url shortener service is shutdown or blocked by firewall, people will no longer be able to access it.

 ## HashDown Base2e15